Break the Curse

-Break the Curse is a demo album by the Australian Christian extreme metal band Mortification.
-It was released in 1994 as Break the Curse 1990.
+Break the Curse is a 1990 demo album by the Australian Christian death metal band Mortification.
+It was re-released in 1994 as Break the Curse 1990.
 The album focuses on Mortification's thrash metal style rather than their later death metal.
 Several of the album's songs were re-recorded for other Mortification albums.
 It was re-released on Rowe Productions in 2001 with updated artwork, an updated album booklet, and remastered audio.
 The album was re-released on Roxx Records as Break the Curse 1990–2010: 20th Anniversary Gold Edition in 2010 as a two-disc set with a CD containing bonus tracks and a DVD containing footage from Mortification's first crossover concert on 15 June 1990 at Harvest Centre in Melbourne, Australia, and later on vinyl as Break the Curse 1990: 25th Anniversary in July 2015.
 In 2022, the album was re-released as Break the Curse on Soundmass with remastered audio and a second disc containing the audio from the 2010 DVD.